hernanmorales-navarrete/EPIC_5/Dorothy_Coding_Challenge/Stage_2/cybersecurity.md

 ## Environment Structure

-The script sets up the following environment:
+The Docker image sets up the following environment:

 * 20 main directories (`dir1` to `dir20`)
 * Each main directory contains 5 subdirectories (`maybehere1` to `maybehere5`)